fabiospampinato/vscode-diff/README.md

 - **Diff against previous versions**: sometimes diffing against open files is not enough, try [Git File History](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-git-history) for diffing against previous versions of the current file.

+## Contributing

+If you found a problem, or have a feature request, please open an [issue](https://github.com/fabiospampinato/vscode-diff/issues) about it.

+If you want to make a pull request you can debug the extension using [Debug Launcher](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-debug-launcher).

 ## License

 MIT © Fabio Spampinato